-The striking umbrella plant (Schefflera arboricola) is named after the glossy leaflets that radiate like umbrella spokes from each stalk.
+The sometimes leggy, but always lovely umbrella plant (Schefflera arboricola) is named after the glossy leaflets that radiate like umbrella spokes from each stalk.

 It’s generally unfussy and easy to care for, but over time it can tend to grow lanky and straggly.
 Don’t worry though if your plant is afflicted – pruning will help a leggy umbrella plant regain its compact shape.